noahehall/multicloud/providers/aws/services/networkingContentDelivery/transitGateway.md

 - operates at layer 3
   - packets are sent to a specific next-hop attachments, based on their destinate ip addrs

+### Network Manager

+- dashboard provides a single global view of your private network.
+  - centrally manage traffic across all resources, services, and accounts you have deployed within a Region
+- define the resources you want to monitor
+- visualize your network on a topology diagram or a geographical map
+- access usage metrics and establish alerts for changes in the status of the resources you have registered
+  - e.g. bytes in/out, packets in/out, packets dropped, and alerts for changes in the topology, routing, and up/down connection status, and more easily manage your entire global network.
+- integrates with many software-defined networking in a wide area network (SD-WAN)
+- take automated actions using Lambda functions when key events occur within a network

 ### Hub and Spoke

 - routing traffic between two or more VPCs within an AWS Region.